Fields of Application

 CARBON SINKS

-A carbon sink is a natural reservoir that stores more carbon than it releases, over an indefinite period of time.
-The main natural carbon sinks are plants, the ocean and soil, but carbon sinks can be made artificially, for example, by capturing CO2 and storing it in the ground or ocean bed.
-One idea is that buildings could become carbon sinks.
+A carbon sink stores more carbon than it releases, indefinitely.
+Plants, oceans, and soil are the natural sinks, but sinks can also be made artificially — by capturing CO2 and storing it in the ground or ocean bed.
+One idea: buildings themselves could become carbon sinks.

 APPLICATIONS IN BUILDING